 According to the Managing Medical Devices regulation, delivery checks for medical devices should include ensuring that devices have been delivered in good condition and working order, checking the correct product has been supplied with any relevant accessories and that if necessary, manufacturer’s instructions have been included.

 Fast response times

-Pharmaceutical and medical deliveries are all highly dependent on time-critical responsiveness.
-For patients needing to access their regular prescription, having this on-hand and ready when needed is critical for any pharmacy or medical company.
+Most medical deliveries are highly dependent on time-critical responsiveness.
+For medical devices but also those patients needing to access their regular prescription, having this on-hand and ready when needed is critical for any pharmacy or medical company.

 Our medical deliveries are time-critical with the aim for patients and customers to receive medicine at the right time and in the right place.
 We operate a strict 60 minute response time in arranging your delivery anywhere across the UK.